openebs-archive/api/design/cstor/v1/cstorpool.md

 	// However, it does include space consumed by metadata.
 	// NOTE: Used and LogicalUsed can vary depends on the pool properties LogicalUsed resource.Quantity `json:"logicalUsed"`
-	// Free is the amount of usable space in the pool after excluding
-	// metadata and raid properties
-	Free resource.Quantity `json:"free"`
-	// Total capacity of the pool, equal to the sum of usable capacity
-	// in all data raidgroups
-	Total resource.Quantity `json:"total"`
 }

 type CSPIConditionType string